Q

 3. What are the details of the Settlement?

-A Settlement has been reached between the parties for the all-inclusive amount of $10,875,000 CAD has been paid by the Defendants’ Insurers to settle the class action in return for releases and a dismissal of the lawsuit.
+A Settlement was reached between the parties for the all-inclusive amount of $10,875,000 CAD (paid by the Defendants’ Insurers) to settle the class action in return for releases and a dismissal of the lawsuit.
 On November 20, 2023, the Ontario Superior Court of Justice approved the Settlement as fair, reasonable, and in the best interests of the Class.
-The Court also approved the Class Counsel fees and Class Proceedings Fund levy.
+The Court also approved the Class Counsel fees and Class Proceedings Fund levy and administration fees.

 The Settlement is intended to provide closure and support for healing for Class Members.
 The financial compensation under the Settlement is meant to serve a symbolic function in acknowledging the harms endured by the Class Members.
-Key elements of the Settlement are that Class Members will not be subjected to an adversarial adjudicative process and the claims program is confidential and document-based.
+Key elements of the Settlement were that Class Members would not be subjected to an adversarial adjudicative process and the claims program was confidential and document-based.

-There are two categories of compensation available to Class Members.
+There were two categories of compensation available to Class Members.
 Group A Compensation (Common Experience Payments) and Group B Compensation (Psychological and/or Physical Harm and/or Sexual Abuse).
-Class Members can apply for compensation under both categories.
+Class Members could apply for compensation under both categories.

-Payment in any one of these categories is not guaranteed.
-Total payments (Group A and B combined) will not exceed $74,000.
+Payment in any one of these categories was not guaranteed.
+Total payments (Group A and B combined) could not exceed $74,000.

-Class Counsel Fees are also paid out of the Settlement Amount.
+Class Counsel Fees were also paid out of the Settlement Amount.
 The Court approved $3,122,187.50 CAD of the Settlement Amount be allocated to Class Counsel’s legal fees, taxes, and disbursements.
-In addition, a 10% levy of the Net Settlement Fund, after deduction of legal fees and expenses will also be paid to the Class Proceedings Fund, which provided financial support to enable the prosecution of the class action lawsuit.
+In addition, a 10% levy of the Net Settlement Fund, after deduction of legal fees and expenses was also be paid to the Class Proceedings Fund, which provided financial support to enable the prosecution of the class action lawsuit.
+Fees for the administration were also approved and paid out of the Settlement Amount.

 This is only a summary.
 A copy of the Settlement Agreement is available here.